 I personally think that trying to understand the debit and credit concept in accounting is near impossible when you are first confronted with it.
-Learning how to apply the debit and credit concept is far easier and both Garrick Saito and Michael DiLauro have provided excellent methods for doing just that.
-You can be an outstanding bookkeeper or accounting student by just learning the application rules that these two accountants have outlined.
+Learning how to apply the debit and credit concept is far easier.
+You can be an outstanding bookkeeper or accounting student by just learning the application rules that are taught in courses.

 Adding to the confusion is the fact that the debit and credit concept and terminology was developed over 500 years ago, with the first accounting textbook being actually written in Latin.
 English as a language has morphed incredibly in the past 500 years since the Venetian method of accounting was first translated, producing many different meanings for the terms ‘debit’ and ‘credit’.
 I have identified eight different meanings and applications in English for the term ‘credit’ alone.
 Is it any wonder then that the debit and credit concept is a difficult one for students to understand with 21st century English.

 So, I wrote an article in an attempt to provide a better understanding for myself of the debit and credit concept in accounting and here it is … http://basicaccountingconcepts.w…

 Summarizing that rather long article I would offer the following explanations when trying to better understand the debit and credit concept: